Do I have to have a bread machine to use this product?

 What order do I put the ingredients in the machine?

 Liquid, dry mix, fat, yeast is the general order.
 Consult your bread machine’s instructions.

-No, it is separate from the bread mix pouch.
-The yeast packet is attached to the pouch, inside the paperboard box.
+No. The yeast packet is attached to the pouch inside the box.

 How much yeast is in your packet?